 Robin has worked in the education sector for many years and is currently the Director of Further Education at a college in South Yorkshire.

-Sally-Ann is a Co-opted Governor and Chair of the Finance Committee whose son attended BGS and the J6th.
+Sally-Ann is a Co-opted Governor whose son attended both BGS and the J6th.

 Her professional life falls into two phases – commercial practice and education.
 Initially Sally-Ann was a Company Secretary for a Horticultural Construction business during which time she gained a MBA.
 After this, Sally-Ann moved into education.
 First, as a Teaching Assistant then, after completing a PGCE, teaching at a Primary School in Hessle for three years.